adaltas/node-nikita/docs/content/usages/conditions_assertions.md

 })
 ```

-## Option `if`
+## Config `if`

 Condition the execution of an action to a user defined condition interpreted as
 `true`.
-It is available as the `unless` of `options`.
+It is available as the `unless` of `config`.

 When `if` is a boolean, a string, a number or null, its value determines the
 output.

 If it's a function, the arguments vary depending on the callback signature.
 With
-1 argument, the argument is an context object including the `options` object and
+1 argument, the argument is an context object including the `config` object and
 the handler is run synchronously.
-With 2 arguments, the arguments are an options
+With 2 arguments, the arguments are a config
 object plus a callback and the handler is run asynchronously.

 If it's an array, all its element must positively resolve for the condition to